 - Make your contact information private.
 Never post your phone number, address or email address.
 Scammers can easily piece together your identity with this information. - Don't list your exact date and place of birth.
 That's gold to identity thieves.
-Don't answer these questions in quizzes! - Limit who can search for your profile on Internet search engines. - Don't announce you're going on a trip ahead of time on social media.
-That's an invitation for a burglar. - Watch out when you take quizzes, especially the information you're asked to give.
-If the quiz includes the name of the street you were born on or a favorite place to travel, that could give scammers a clue to your password.
+Don't answer these questions in quizzes. - Limit who can search for your profile on Internet search engines.

-- Change your passwords every few months. - Manage who can view images of you untag photos if necessary. - Create several "friends" lists to manage who sees particular information about you. - Be careful about who can see your status updates.
-And don't swear or post inappropriate pictures! - Don't tell people where you are every waking moment.
+- Don't announce you're going on a trip ahead of time on social media.
+That's leaving yourself open for an intruder. - Watch out when you take quizzes, especially the information you're asked to give.
+If the quiz includes the name of the street you were born on or a favorite place to travel, it could give scammers a clue to your password. - Change your passwords every month. - Manage who can view images of you untag photos if necessary. - Create several "friends" lists to manage who sees particular information about you. - Be careful about who can see your status updates, especially employers and work colleagues.
+And don't swear or post inappropriate pictures. - Don't tell people where you are every waking moment.